TonyLHansen/atastandings/README.md

 using the two character state or province postoffice code. (`--state` and `--province` are treated identically in the code.)

 This may be specified multiple times.
-You may also specify a list, as in `--state 'CA,AK'.
+You may also specify a list, as in `--state 'CA,AK'`.
 Or you may specify `--all-states`, `--all-us` or `--all-canada`.
 (Mutually exclusive.)

 For example, both `atastandings` and  `atastandings --worlds` will search the world standings.